-Many organic businesses including private organic standards for processing are striving to increase their environmental performance and leading the way in sustainable water management.
+Many organic businesses including private organic standards for processing strive to increase their environmental performance and lead the way in sustainable water management.

-Currently the EU Organic Regulations - at the processing level – does not have specific requirements regarding water management.
+Currently the EU Organic Regulations does not define specific requirements regarding water management at the processing level.
 The European organic movement welcomes the inclusion of environmental performance criteria - including water management indicators - for processors and traders (excluding micro-enterprises).
 Monitoring environmental performance should be implemented using a broad range of measurement systems adapted to the specific situation of the operations.

 What are the key policy tools and instruments on water that organic processing can utilise?

 - Guidelines for Sustainable Agriculture and Food Assessments (SAFA) developed by the Food and Agriculture Organisation at the international level.
-It establishes a common framework for assessing the sustainability of food production.
+These guidelines establish a common framework for assessing the sustainability of food production.
 As a globally applicable framework which assesses the management of freshwater resources with an emphasis on quantity and quality - amongst other sustainability themes - the SAFA guidelines can help to facilitate greater transparency of environmental performance operators in the food chain.

 - EU Eco-Management and Audit Scheme (EMAS) developed by the European Commission at EU level.
-Under EU Regulation (EC) No 1221/2009 it sets out guide voluntary tools for organisations to participate.
+Under EU Regulation (EC) No 1221/2009 it sets out voluntary tools for organisations to participate to.
 The EMAS has a strong focus on total annual water consumption amongst other criteria.